 The notice that you receive with your assessment is called a Notice of Appraised Value.
 It says, This is not a bill.
-What many homeowners don’t know is that you only have until May 31st to appeal your assessment.
-You should receive your Notice of Appraised Value in April or the first part of May.
-If you do not appeal your property tax assessment by the end of May, your will have to wait until the next year, and you will lose any savings for this year.
+What many homeowners don’t know is that you only have until May 15th to appeal your assessment.
+You should receive your Notice of Appraised Value in mid-April.
+If you do not appeal your property tax assessment by May 15th, your will have to wait until the next year, and you will lose any savings for this year.

 So the Notice of Appraised Value isn’t a bill?

 No, it is not a bill, but it will turn into one if you don’t appeal your property tax assessment!

 The tax rate is the rate you are taxed at per $100 of valuation.
 If the combined tax rate in your county is 2.786% and your property is assessed at $250K, your tax is $6,965/year ($250,000 x 2.786%), less any exemptions.
 It’s comprised of many parts, including County, City, school and in many areas like Dallas will include Hospital District and College District taxes.